Skip to Content

 As with all trips, the time of year has a big impact on price.
 This is especially true with Masai Mara safaris, as the already high park fees double in price during the peak season.
 Entry into the reserve costs $100 per person per day between January and June (low season) and $200 per person per day between July and December (high season).

-Recommended Booking Options For This 3 Day Kenya Itinerary
+Recommended Booking Options For Your 3 Day Fly-in Safari Itinerary

 Private Safari

-Most popular & best experience – typical prices start from $360 per person per day.
+Most popular & best experience – typical prices for this itinerary start from $ per person per day.

 Visit safarisbyella.com for free quotes from trustworthy local tour companies I use to book my own trips.